rubencart/NES-img-captioning/README.md

 Caution order is important when you use safe mutations based on param type!

-Truncation should be smaller than population size!
+Truncation should be smaller than population size! elite_cands should also be smaller than pop_size and truncation

 Caution you need population_size * <size of one param.pth file> disk space!
 For a 3M param network with an 11MB param file this is ~12GB.